pedrodapp/nlw-esports/README.md

 Next Level Week is a development event presented by Rocketseat.
 <br><br>
-The project of the edition was a profile page for a Gaming platform.
+The project of the edition was a profile page for a Gaming Platform.

 ## 🚀 Technologies